 Oh, how Disney has lost their way over the years.
 What started as playful mouse cartoons has evolved into an oversexualized “woke” cult with the indoctrination of children as the main objective.
 Disney’s lust for pushing transgenderism and other sexual topics onto kindergartners illustrates their motive, and what’s important to them as an institution.
-It’s time to find other alternatives to Disney World.
+It’s time to find other alternatives for Disney World.

 Never That Innocent – Dirty Disney

 When diving into Disney’s past it’s quite easy to see how they “progressed” to the company they are today.
 Below, is how their content mutated over the years from Pinocchio smoking a cigar in a peculiar way to homosexual Spider-Man.

 Take a look and decide for yourself—once is an accident, twice is a coincidence, three or more times and it’s clearly on purpose.
 The below examples of Disney’s debauchery are sorted from oldest to newest.

 Who holds a cigar like that?

 Bambi – 1942